Let’s hear it for kefir as a natural treatment for microscopic colitis: This stuff works!

 When on Kefir, I hardly had any diarrhea, and my stools looked closer to normal.

-The stool color was often normal, and so was the caliber, shape and solidity.
+Thanks to this probiotic drink, my stool color was often normal and so was the caliber, shape and solidity.

-It’s good to know that when I eat almonds, which are very healthy, that most aren’t passing right through me.
+It’s good to know that when I eat almonds, most aren’t passing right through me.

 When I stopped drinking kefir, the symptoms of microscopic colitis returned: in my case, diarrhea nearly daily, at times twice a day, and lots of undigested food in my stools.